 The car stopped again.

 Christian walked to the car, bending down and looking inside.
-The man behind the steering wheel looked to be in his late-thirties.
+The man behind the steering wheel appeared to be in his late-thirties.
 His blond hair was slicked back.
 It was too dark for him to be able to tell the color of the man’s eyes, but they had a friendly shine to them and the guy’s smile looked real, not fake.

 He knew exactly what the guy was asking about.
 He could imagine a thousand different dangers and reasons to walk away, but also one positive outcome—money.
-Enough money to buy himself food for a few days.
+Enough money to buy food for a few days.
 He might even get to spend the night in a hotel room, have a shower, sleep for a little while in a bed.
-He wanted all those things, so badly, so desperately.
+He wanted those things, so badly, so desperately.
 “I know what you’re talking about.”

 “You do, huh?
 Then how much?”